ibm-cloud-docs/openwhisk/monitor-sysdig.md

 {:download: .download}
 {:gif: data-image-type='gif'}

-# Monitoring with Sysdig
+# {{site.data.keyword.mon_short}}
 {: #monitor-sysdig}

 Get insight into the performance of your actions that are deployed with {{site.data.keyword.openwhisk}}.
 Metrics can help you find bottlenecks or predict possible production problems based on action duration, results of action activations, or hitting action activation limits.
 {: shortdesc}

 Monitoring of your {{site.data.keyword.openwhisk_short}} actions is provided through the {{site.data.keyword.mon_full}} service. {{site.data.keyword.openwhisk_short}} service forwards selected information about your actions to {{site.data.keyword.mon_short}} so that you can monitor specific metrics such as status, duration, rate limits, and concurrency.

 ## Set up your {{site.data.keyword.mon_short}} service instance
 {: #setup-monitor}

-To set up your {{site.data.keyword.openwhisk_short}} customer metrics dashboards in Sysdig, you must create a service instance and then enable Platform Metrics in the same region as the {{site.data.keyword.openwhisk_short}} actions that you want to monitor.
+To set up your {{site.data.keyword.openwhisk_short}} customer metrics dashboards in {{site.data.keyword.mon_short}}, you must create a service instance and then enable Platform Metrics in the same region as the {{site.data.keyword.openwhisk_short}} actions that you want to monitor.
 If you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.
 {: shortdesc}

 To set up {{site.data.keyword.mon_short}}:

-1. From the IBM Cloud navigation menu, select **Observability**.
+1. From the {{site.data.keyword.cloud_notm:}} navigation menu, select **Observability**.
 2. Select **Monitoring**.
 3. Either use an existing {{site.data.keyword.mon_short}} service instance or create a new one.
 4. After the instance is ready, enable platform metrics by clicking **Configure platform metrics**.
 5. Select a region and then a {{site.data.keyword.mon_short}} instance from that region.
-Note that if you have deployments in more than one region, you must provision Sysdig and enable platform metrics for each region.
+Note that if you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.

+Provisioning your monitor might take a few minutes and that you must run an action or trigger in the same region as the monitor before metrics are displayed.
+{: note}

 You can also launch monitoring from your {{site.data.keyword.openwhisk_short}} dashboard by selecting **Launch Monitoring**.
 {: tip}